nckoller/Budget_Tracker/README.md

 This application is covered under the MIT License.

 ## Credits
 This project was prompted by a homework assignment through Trilogy Education Services.
-Some of code used in this application was provided as part of the assignment.
+Some of the code used in this application was provided as part of the assignment.

 ## Questions
 If you have further questions, please feel free to reach me at nckoller@gmail.com.